Help For Families With Multiple Bedwetters

-Bedwetting, or nighttime wetting, is always a challenge for both parent and child, and when there's more than one child wetting the bed, it can become even more difficult to manage.
-But with a little advice and the knowledge that it commonly runs in families, you'll be well on your way to better mornings.A Family Affair
+Bedwetting, or nighttime wetting, can be a challenge for both parent and child.
+And when there's more than one child wetting the bed, it can become even more difficult to manage.
+But with a little advice and the knowledge that it commonly runs in families, you'll be well on your way to better mornings and fewer worries about staying dry.A Family Affair

 Nighttime wetting is a common occurrence among children and young teens — an occurrence beyond their control.
 It is even more frequent if one or both parents wet the bed as children.
 "Studies show that if one parent was a bedwetter, then 40% of their children will also wet the bed," says Dr. Michael Ritchey, a pediatric urologist at Hermann Hospital in Houston, TX.
 "If both parents were bedwetters, then 60–70% of their children will experience the condition."

 Glynda has two out of three children who wet the bed.
 "Both my dad and brother were bedwetters when they were growing up," says Glynda.
 Karla Giramonti, a nurse practitioner in the Division of Urology at the Albany Medical Center in New York, says she is not surprised that more than one of the Glynda's children experiences nighttime wetting.
 "I tell parents that if one child wets the bed, chances are the other children will experience the same problem," she says.

 What may not work for Big Brother might be the perfect solution for Little Sister.